JEverhart383/gumroad-license-validator-gas/README.md

 ## Getting Started

-All of the library methods are available on the `GumroadLicenseValidator` identified
+All of the library methods are statically available on the `GumroadLicenseValidator` class